oduwsdl/setup-ipfs/README.md

 # IPFS Setup Action

-A GitHub Action to install and initialize [go-ipfs](https://github.com/ipfs/go-ipfs) to run an instance of [InterPlanetary File System (IPFS)](https://ipfs.io/) in all supported runner platforms.
+A GitHub Action to install and initialize [kubo](https://github.com/ipfs/kubo) (previously go-ipfs) to run an instance of [InterPlanetary File System (IPFS)](https://ipfs.io/) in all supported runner platforms.
 This action aims to provide an environment to test DApps that rely on IPFS.